bitcoin

 • Gemini shares plunged more than 80%.

-Gemini, the prominent cryptocurrency platform that was co-founded by the Winklevoss brothers, has been sued in a high-stakes securities class-action lawsuit.
+Gemini, the prominent cryptocurrency exchange that was co-founded by the Winklevoss brothers, has been sued in a high-stakes securities class-action lawsuit.
 The lawsuit was filed on March 18 in the US District Court for the Southern District of New York.

 The lawsuit accuses the company of painting an overly rosy picture of its business during its 2025 IPO and beyond, and downplaying brewing internal turmoil.